Mehdi Qoli Khan Shamlu

-Mehdi Qoli Khan Shamlu (مهدی قلی خان شاملو) was a Turkoman military officer from the Shamlu tribe, who briefly served as the Safavid governor of Bia-pish (eastern Gilan) from 1592 to 1593.
+Mehdi Qoli Khan Shamlu, also Mahdiquli Khan (مهدی قلی خان شاملو) was a Turkoman military officer from the Shamlu tribe.

+Career

+Following the Treaty of Constantinople (1590) putting an end to the Ottoman–Safavid War (1578–1590), he was a Safavid ambassador to the Ottoman Empire, who escorted the child-hostage and Safavid Prince Haydar Mirza to Istanbul.
+An illustrated Ottoman manuscript, the Book of Treasury of the Conquest of Ganja, records the details of a reception in Erzurum for the Safavid party, in which Mehdi Qoli Khan appears as a guest of honor at the head of the table, to the left of Ottoman Commander Ferhad Pasha, and near the young Prince Haydar Mirza.

+He briefly served as the Safavid governor of Bia-pish (eastern Gilan) from 1592 to 1593.

 After the fall of the Kia'i dynasty, shah Abbas I appointed Mehdi Qoli Khan as the governor of Bia-pish, while Ali Beg Sultan was appointed as the governor of Bia-pas (western Gilan).
 One year later, however, Mehdi Qoli Khan was dismissed by the shah due to his bad management of the province.
 He is thereafter no longer mentioned.